SAML-Toolkits/php-saml/README.md

  * `getAttributes` - Returns the set of SAML attributes.
  * `getAttribute` - Returns the requested SAML attribute
  * `getNameId` - Returns the nameID
+ * `getNameIdFormat` - Gets the NameID Format provided by the SAML response from the IdP.
+ * `getNameIdNameQualifier` - Gets the NameID NameQualifier provided from the SAML Response String.
+ * `getNameIdNameSPQualifier` - Gets the NameID SP NameQualifier provided from the SAML Response String.
  * `getSessionIndex` - Gets the SessionIndex from the AuthnStatement.
  * `getErrors` - Returns if there were any error
  * `getSSOurl` - Gets the SSO url.